Jan Skarbek Square

-Jan Skarbek Square in Oświęcim (Polish: Plac ks.
+Jan Skarbek Square (Polish: Plac ks.
 Jana Skarbka, former name: Kościelny Square, renamed in 1992) – a square in the Old Town of Oświęcim, Poland, located at Kościelna Street (matching the previous name of the square).
 The Berka Joselewicza Street (formerly Żydowska) also connects to the square.

 Layout and buildings

 The square adjoins Kościelna Street with one side and is surrounded by urban buildings, which include the pre-war synagogue, the adjoining pre-war Kornreich and Dattner house, the Kleuger house and post-war buildings on both sides of the square.
 In the middle of the square there is a protected and restored historic city well, uncovered during urban renovation works in 2009.

 Oświęcim Synagogue

 In the years 1928–1930, the building of the Chevra Lomdei Mishnayot Synagogue was built.
 It is the only surviving synagogue in Oświęcim.
 The synagogue functioned until the German army entered Oświęcim in 1939.
 During World War II, the occupiers devastated the interior of the synagogue and utilized it as an ammunition warehouse.
 After the Soviet troops had entered Oświęcim, the synagogue was returned to its original function and served the small Jewish community.
 By 1955, almost all Jews had left the town.
 In 1977, the synagogue building was taken over by the Polish State Treasury.
 In 1998, it was returned to the Jewish Community in Bielsko-Biała and then, in June 1998, it was transferred to the Auschwitz Jewish Center Foundation.
 In the years 1999–2000 the synagogue was renovated and the building regained its former appearance.